didactic-cs/filius/Readme.md

 ```

 Additionally, the following runtime dependencies are required in order to use the Software Assistant for application compilation at runtime in Filius:
-- jdk.compiler - This module contains the compiler toolset.
+- jdk.compiler - This module contains the compiler tool set.
 - jdk.zipfs - This module is required to read dependencies on built-in Filius classes from filius.jar.

 ### Build Runtime